An Official Website of the Commonwealth of Kentucky

 The department grants exemptions to hunters with certain physical disabilities to hunt with a crossbow during archery-only seasons, or to use a stationary vehicle as a hunting platform.
 However, persons with qualifying physical disabilities must first have an exemption form completed and signed by a licensed physician certifying why the exemption is necessary.

 Forms are available online or by calling the department.
-Go to Hunting Method Exemptions page for more information.
+Go to the Hunting Method Exemptions page for more information.
 A completed exemption form serves as the hunter’s exemption permit.
 It should not be returned to the department.
 Persons who obtain an exemption are still required to have the appropriate hunting license and permits, and must carry the signed exemption form with their hunting license and permits while in the field.

 Anyone who may legally possess firearms may carry firearms while hunting, but any firearms carried concealed must be done so pursuant to KRS 527.020.